Acts 2:14-36 (NLT)

-From left to right: Matthew/Levi, an un-named woman disciple (seen in previous cartoon illustrations in this series), Simon/Peter, John & James (the sons of Zebedee.)
+From left to right: Matthew/Levi, an un-named woman disciple (seen in previous cartoon illustrations in this series), Simon/Peter, John (the son of Zebedee) & James (the son of Zebedee).

 This scene is a close-up of Simon/Peter & some of the other disciples, on a rooftop.